invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

 3. From within the InvokeAI top-level directory, create and activate a virtual environment named `invokeai`:

-    ** WOULDN'T WE WANT TO PUT THE VENV INSIDE THE ROOTDIR RATHER THAN THE REPO? **

     ```bash
     python -m venv invokeai
     source invokeai/bin/activate